A skill set is the set of skills that a person will be assessed on. There are 4 options:

 - Use team skills - Select this option if you would like the person to inherit their skill set from the team they are assigned to.

-- Use all skills - Select this option if you would like the person to be assessed on all of the skills you have entered into Skills Base.
+- Use all skills - Select this option if you would like the person to be assessed on all of the skills in your Skills Directory.

 - Custom - Select this option if you would like to define a specific set of skills for the person